VelpCode/VelpCode/README.md

 Hello!I am a JavaScript developer passionate about software technologies & creating useful applications that can help others.
 Creating daily, https://velpcode.hashnode.dev/.

-* 🌐  Check out my web-portfolio! https://amanvelp.com
+* 🌐  Check out my web-portfolio! https://amanvelpu.com
 * 📍   I'm based in Ontario, CA
 * ✉️  You can contact me at [velpmail@gmail.com](mailto:velpmail@gmail.com)
-* 🧠  I'm learning React, JavaScript,
+* 🧠  I'm learning React, TypeScript
-* 🤝  I'm open to collaborating on Open Source interesting projects
+* 🤝  Not open to collaborating in the moment

 ### Skills